Language: EN

 Binary subtraction with two’s complement

-Binary subtraction is not difficult, but it can be a bit of a pain.
-It is generally faster using the two’s complement method.
-This method allows us to convert subtraction into an addition, and we know how to quickly add two binary numbers “by hand”.
+Binary subtraction is not difficult, but it can be a bit of a hassle.
+Generally, it is faster using the two’s complement method.
+This method allows you to convert the subtraction into an addition, and we know how to add two binary numbers “by hand” very quickly.

-To subtract binary numbers using the two’s complement, we follow these steps:
+To subtract binary numbers using two’s complement, we follow these steps:

-• Add the number from which it is being subtracted to the two’s complement
+2. Add the number from which you are subtracting with the two’s complement

 We could also do a manual procedure to subtract by hand very quickly, as we did with addition.
-But in general it is better to know two or three “tricks” to do things quickly, than to try to learn 27 and then mix or forget them all.
+But in general, it is better to know two or three “tricks” to do things quickly, than to try to learn 27 and then mix them up or forget them all.

 Example